DaniWppner/tutorials/syzkaller_tutorial/minimal-bug-reproduction/README.md

 make olddefconfig
 make -j8
 ```
-You may update the ammount of compilation threads according to the available CPUs.
+You may update the amount of compilation threads according to the available CPUs.

 ### 4. symlink the linux source directory into syzkaller
 Make sure to name the link "kernel" inside the syzkaller directory